murphylee10/job-it/README.md

 This tool helps prospective developers find jobs suitable for their skillset :)

-This was a fun challenge to make, I was able to learn React Native along the way.
+This was a fun challenge to make, and a bonus was that I was able to learn React Native along the way.

 ## Usage
 1. Download Expo Go on mobile